tangle-network/protocol-solidity/packages/bridges/README.md

-<h1 align="center">Webb Solidity Tokens</h1>
+<h1 align="center">Webb Bridges</h1>

-This sub-module is for defining bridges functionality in webb solidity.
+Wrapper classes and utilities for deploying and interacting with zero-knowledge Bridges in solidity.

 ## License